rrdai77/Tri-3C-HTGTS/README.md

 # Citation
  If you use HiC-Pro, please cite :
  Ranran Dai, Yongchang Zhu, Zhaoqiang Li, Litao Qin, Nan Liu, Shixiu Liao, Bingtao Hao.
-High-order chromatin structure of the mouse Tcra-Tcrd locus reveals the competition of the proximal Vα genes and the Jα genes for interacting with the enhancer Eα.
-Nucleic Acids Research 2023.
+Three-way contact analysis characterizes the higher-order organization of the Tcra locus.

 # How to install it ?
 ## Software